-The proposed care model aims to offer more personalised and culturally sensitive care to address the diverse needs of the entire NW London population, including the specific needs of Westminster residents and underserved communities.

-The model seeks to achieve this through a number of design principles and enablers which support tailoring services to individual preferences, cultural competence training for staff, and actively collaborating with local organisations and partners.
+The proposed model of care aims to offer more personalised and culturally sensitive care to address the diverse needs of the entire NW London population.
+The model seeks to achieve this through a number of design principles and enablers which support tailoring services to individual preferences, cultural

-The ultimate goal is to ensure fair access to high-quality community-based specialist palliative and end-of-life care for all Westminster residents, while creating a supportive and inclusive environment throughout all aspects of care and services.
+The ultimate goal is to ensure fair access to high-quality community-based specialist palliative and end-of-life care for all North West London residents, while creating a supportive and inclusive environment throughout all aspects of care and services.